barchstien/garden-reporter/README.md

 # Collector
 ## Features
- - Collect probes data
+ - Waits for probes (Xbee) to wake up, and trigger sampling
+ - Apply calibration
- - Store collected data
+ - Store collected data to influx db
- - Visualise (web) collected data
  - Keep a list of probes and their profiles
- - Register generic events (probe placement change, weather, water consumption, etc)

 ## Probe profile
 Probes have unit specific characteristics which need to be stored at the collector level :